-- May affect absorption of drugs due to decreased gastric acidity like digoxin and ketoconazole. - Omeprazole can inhibit metabolism of drugs such as diazepam and phenytoin. - Rabeprazole and pantoprazole have no significant interaction.
+- May affect absorption of drugs due to decreased gastric acidity like digoxin and ketoconazole. - Omeprazole can inhibit metabolism of drugs such as diazepam and phenytoin. - Rabeprazole and pantoprazole have NO significant interaction being the drugs of choice for patients needing to take other drugs.